FREQUENTLY ASKED QUESTIONS

 A: Bull of Heaven is Clayton Counts and Neil Keener, with generous help from all kinds of people.
 We are based in Denver, Colorado.

-Q: How do I download files larger than 2 Gigabytes?
+Q: How do I listen to files larger than 2 Gigabytes?

 A: Due to Apache restrictions, files larger than 2 Gigs cannot even be seen in a web browser.
 For this reason, we've divided the larger pieces into sections.
 First, download all of the files from the pertinent folder.
 You can use HTTrack or FlashGot for Firefox to download whole directories more easily.
 After nabbing the archive, use a program like HJ-Split to stitch the data back together and save the file.
 Each part must be downloaded completely or the MP3 will not function as intended.
 You will need additional space on your hard drive to save each piece—approximately double the total size of the file.
 After it's finished, you can delete the individual parts, but remember that MP3s larger than 8.5 Gigs won't fit onto a standard DVD.